-This guide is intended to help users get the best productivity out of the product.
+This guide is intended to help you get the most productivity out of the product.
 It contains a collection of best practices that are based on knowledge gathered from previous enterprise deployments, lab validations, and lessons learned in the field.